 How to help someone with Dementia

-Looking after and caring for a person with Dementia also entails making sure their physical health and diet are carefully managed.
+Caring for dementia patients at home also entails making sure their physical health and diet are carefully managed.
 A healthy and nutritious diet combined with regular exercise such as walking, will help preserve physical independence.
 At the same time, it will participate towards fighting depression and improving life quality and expectancy.

 Over the years, research have proven and strongly suggested that the following activities can help stimulate brain functions and comfort people affected by Dementia: